conan-io/docs/ci_tutorial/packages_pipeline.rst

 Packages pipeline
 ==================

+The **packages pipeline** will build, create and upload the package binaries for the different configurations and platforms, when some developer is submitting some changes to one of the organization repositories source code.
+For example if a developer is doing some changes to the ``ai`` package, improving some of the library functionality, and bumping the version to ``ai/1.1.0``.
+If the organization needs to support both Windows and Linux platforms, then the package pipeline will build the new ``ai/1.1.0`` both for Windows and Linux, before considering the changes are valid.
+If some of the configurations fail to build under a specific platform, it is common to consider the changes invalid and stop the processing of those changes, until the code is fixed.

 For the ``package pipeline`` we will start with a simple source code change in the ``ai`` recipe, simulating some improvements in the ``ai`` package, providing some better algorithms for our game.